 npm init keystone-app my-app # or yarn create keystone-app my-app

 - What is your project name?
 Pick any name for your project.
 You can change it later if you like.

-- Select an adapter.
-Choose
+- Select a database type.
+Choose between

-cd my-app npm run dev
+yarn dev # or npm run dev

 If you run into database related errors at this stage, follow the Database Setup and Adapters instructions.